-Extended cruising range: 830km (JC08 mode) without refueling
+- Extended cruising range: 830 km without refueling

 At a steady cruising speed, the motor is powered by energy from the fuel cell.
 When more power is needed, for example during sudden acceleration, the battery supplements the fuel cell’s output.
 Conversely, at low speeds when less power is required, the vehicle runs on battery power alone.
 During deceleration the motor functions as an electric generator to capture braking energy, which is stored in the battery.